hasura/graphql-engine/manual/cluster/multiple-clusters.rst

   $ hasura cluster create --type free

-As an exmaple, let us create two clusters, one for staging and one for production.
+As an example, let us create two clusters, one for staging and one for production.

 .. code-block:: bash